Sugar500/jessicagramer/README.md

 - 👋 Hi, I’m @jessicagramer
 - 👀 I’m interested in programing, games, and world building.
 - 🌱 I’m currently learning c++, c#, python.
-- 📫 How to reach me j.gramer@digipen.edu
+- 📫 How to reach me jegramerwork@gmail.com

 <!---
 jessicagramer/jessicagramer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.